AninditaBasu/writing-technically/docs/source/index.rst

       Free plan of `Read The Docs <https://readthedocs.org/>`_

-All images on this website, unless specifically acknowledged, are taken from Wikipedia, WikiMedia, or other public sources, or belong to me myself.
+All images on this website, unless specifically acknowledged, are taken from Wikipedia, Wikimedia Commons, or other public sources, or belong to me myself.

 .. raw:: html